flipkart-incubator/Service-Worker-Tools/README.md

 ```

 ## Options ##
-Think of the caching strategies you would like to apply ('cache first' or 'network first') and configure the plugin accordingly.

 * cacheFirst / networkFirst
     * cacheName ( String ) - defaults to 'ASSETS' for 'cacheFirst' and 'DATA' for 'networkFirst'
 * uglify